 We took a positive plan to the people of Victoria.
 With this year's Budget, we're delivering on that plan and keeping our promises.

-We’re also making sure our kids are ready for school and set for life, with $882 million to begin the rollout of universal three-year-old kinder, with communities in rural Victoria some of the first to benefit from 2020.
+This year’s Budget also makes sure our kids are ready for school and set for life, with $882 million to begin the rollout of universal three-year-old kinder, starting in regional Victoria first.

-This investment will ensure that every three-year-old has access to at least five hours per week of subsidised kinder by 2022 – increasing to 15 hours per week over the next decade.
+This commitment will ensure every three-year-old has access to at least five hours per week of subsidised kinder by 2022 – increasing to 15 hours per week over the next decade.

 Led by qualified kindergarten teachers, this reform will nearly double the size of the kindergarten sector once fully rolled out.
 It’s why, in order to meet this demand, this year’s Budget includes $28.5 million to add early childhood courses to the Free TAFE list, while investing a total of $316 million in new kinder facilities.

-And just as we promised, $136 million will deliver an extra 500,000 appointments with medical specialists in regional Victoria, ensuring patients can spend less time travelling and more time with their loved ones.
-A $59.5 million Budget investment will deliver a new rehab centre at Bendigo Hospital, bringing together vital services including prosthetics, physiotherapy and occupational therapy.
+That includes investing $136 million to deliver an extra 500,000 appointments with medical specialists in regional Victoria, ensuring patients can spend less time travelling and more time with their loved ones.

-Students across the state will have a brighter smile, thanks to free dental care at all Victorian government schools.
-This year’s Budget begins that rollout with school visits this year, with an initial investment of $322 million.
+Students across the state will have a brighter smile, thanks to our investment in free dental care at all Victorian government schools.
+This year’s Budget begins that rollout, with $322 million in dedicated funding.

-This Budget will also ensure new mums and dads get the advice and assistance they need, with seven new parenting centres, extra sleep and settling support and brand-new baby bundles for first time parents.
+This Budget will also ensure new mums and dads get the advice and assistance they need, with three new regional parenting centres located in Ballarat, Bendigo and Geelong, alongside extra sleep and settling support and brand-new baby bundles for first-time parents.

-We’re also putting power back in the hands of Victorians, with this year’s Budget delivering on the Labor Government’s positive plan, investing $1.3 billion to install solar panels, hot water or batteries at 770,000 homes over the next decade.
+We’re also putting power back in the hands of Victorians, with this year’s Budget delivering on the Labor Government’s positive plan, investing $1.3 billion to install solar at 770,000 homes over the next decade.

 These are the things we said we would do.
 And with this Budget, we’re keeping our promises and delivering for all Victorians.